 Note: Paraffin wax is no longer recommended for sealing jars.
-An incomplete seal with paraffin and the absence of a heat treatment may result in mold growth and toxin production in the jelly.
-Using paraffin with no water bath is a potential health risk.
+Paraffin does not form a complete seal and does not protect against mold growth and toxin production in jelly.
+The process is a potential health risk.

-The two main methods for preparing jams, conserves, and marmalades are by cooking fruit and sugar with no added pectin and with added pectin.
+The two main methods for preparing jams, marmalades, preserves and conserves are by cooking fruit and sugar either:

 No added pectin

 Jams, preserves, conserves and marmalades made without added pectin:

 - Require longer cooking.

 - Have a slightly different flavor from those with added pectin.